 Relaxing at Scarborough Botanical Gardens

 By Kielon Hilaire.
-I have always known about the Botanical Gardens located next to the Emperor Valley Zoo in Port of Spain in Trinidad.
+I have always known about the Botanical Gardens located next to the Emperor Valley Zoo in Port-of-Spain in Trinidad.
 Recently, I was most surprised when I found out that there was another Botanical Gardens located in the sister isle, Tobago.
 I was able to visit the Scarborough Botanical Gardens and become engrossed in a nature-filled place that made me feel cool, calm and collected.

 The Botanical Gardens, located in Tobago’s capital, was so green and scenic that I immediately thought of having a picnic there with my significant other.
 This may be the perfect place to take yours to celebrate an anniversary or Valentine’s Day.